Part Four Remuneration

 4.2.1 Qualification Groups for Salary Purposes

-- A teacher’s qualification group will be determined by reference to the New Zealand Register of Quality Assured Qualifications.
-It is noted that the G3+ salary group requires both the level 7 subject/specialist qualification and the recognised teaching qualification.
+- A teacher’s qualification group will be determined by reference to the New Zealand Qualifications Framework.
+It is noted that the G3+ salary group requires both New Zealand Teachers Council registration and the Level 7 subject/specialist qualification.

 - Except where otherwise provided in this agreement, a teacher shall be held at the maximum point of the salary scale for their qualification group.

 - Trained teachers who improve their qualification(s) shall, on the effective date of improving the qualification(s), receive at least the minimum commencing step for the new qualification(s).

 - Those teachers who, in accordance with (b) above, have been held at the maximum point of the salary scale for their qualification group for one or more years of service for salary purposes and who subsequently improve their qualification(s) shall be entitled to progress one salary step towards the maximum step of their new qualification group from the effective date of improving their qualification(s).
 This date shall become their new anniversary date for salary progression purposes.

 - The effective date for the improvement of qualification(s) to a higher group is the date of official notification.
 In the absence of an official notification of completion of the qualification, the effective date will be the date the qualification was awarded, following confirmation of this by the provider.

 4.2.2 Commencing Salary Starting Rates Apply as Follows:

 - The starting salaries of teachers who have New Zealand Teachers Council registration and who also have a qualification defined by a ‘G’ notation are noted alongside the salary scale.